 - 1 Kings

 Swedenborg’s canon of the Bible consists of 34 books: 29 in the Old Testament and 5 in the New Testament.
 This is smaller than any of the canons used by the various branches of traditional Christianity.
 It does not add any books that are not included in those canons, however.

 In the Old Testament, Swedenborg’s canon includes all of the books in the Law (Torah) and Prophets (Nevi’im), plus Psalms, Lamentations, and Daniel from the Ketuvim, or “Writings.”
 (These are the three divisions of the Hebrew Bible, or Tanakh, used in Judaism.)
 The rest of the books of the Ketuvim, plus the deuterocanonical books included in Catholic and Orthodox canons of the Old Testament, are not included in Swedenborg’s canon.

 In the New Testament, Swedenborg’s canon includes the books in which the life and teachings of Jesus Christ himself are given (the four Gospels) and “The Revelation of Jesus Christ” (see Revelation 1:1).
 It does not include the book of Acts or the Epistles.

 Swedenborg’s listing and explanation of his canon

-Swedenborg listed the books that he considers to be part of the Word of God in three places in his theological writings: Secrets of Heaven #10325, The New Jerusalem and its Heavenly Doctrine #266, and The White Horse #16.
+Swedenborg listed the books that he considers to be part of the Word of God in three places in his theological writings: Secrets of Heaven #10325, New Jerusalem #266, and White Horse #16.